 Polls actually give her the

-against three of five Republican nomination contenders.
+advantage against three of five Republican nomination contenders.
 David Perdue, cousin of former Governor Sonny Perdue, is

 leading the race for the GOP nomination.
 He also happens to be one of the two Republicans who are polling ahead of Nunn.
 I'm still confident